 Four GCSEs at grade 2 or above.
 You will be required to attend an interview, where your suitability, commitment and skills will be assessed.

 At the interview, we will require evidence of your interest and passion for working with plants and in developing a career working within horticulture.
 All students will need to be physically able and be willing to take part in all aspects of practical work.

 This course can lead to employment within garden centres, nurseries or landscaping.

-Students can also progress (subject to meeting specified entry requirements) onto other courses such as Level 2 Diploma in Horticulture, Agriculture, Equine, Public Services.
+Students can also progress (subject to meeting specified entry requirements) onto other courses such as Level 2 Diploma in Horticulture, Agriculture, Equine Studies or Public Services.

 It’s the ideal qualification within a supportive educational environment to prepare learners for working within the industry or progressing onto a Level 2 qualification.